MicrosoftDocs/azure-docs-powershell/azuresmps-4.0.0/Azure/Wait-AzureHDInsightJob.md

 ```

 ### -HostedService
-Specifies the namespace of an HDInsight service if you do not want to use the default namespace.
+Specifies the namespace of an HDInsight service.
+If you do not specify this parameter, the default namespace is used.

 ```yaml
 Type: String